mslinn/sinatra-warden-example/README.md

 # Sinatra Warden Example

-_This readme is copied from the original blog post [on my site](http://sklise.com/2013/03/08/sinatra-warden-auth/)._

-_UPDATE 5/18/2014, Switched from Rack::Flash to Sinatra/Flash and added instructions for launching the app._
+_UPDATE 5/18/2014, Switched from Rack::Flash to Sinatra/Flash and added instructions for launching the webapp._

-In this article I'll explain the basics of authentication and Rack middleware and in the process build a complete app with [Sinatra](http://sinatrarb.com), [DataMapper](http://datamapper.org) and [Warden](http://github.com/hassox/warden).
+This article explains the basics of authentication and Rack middleware, and in the process, build a complete webapp with [Sinatra](http://sinatrarb.com), [DataMapper](http://datamapper.org) and [Warden](http://github.com/hassox/warden).

 ## Audience

 This article is intended for people familiar with Sinatra and DataMapper who want multiple user authentication.

-If you've never built a website with Sinatra I'd recommend Peepcode's excellent [Meet Sinatra](https://peepcode.com/products/sinatra) screencast, it is definitely worth the twelve dollars.

 ## Storing Passwords

 Passwords should never be stored in plain text.
-If someone were to get access to your database they'd have all of the passwords. _You'd_ have everyone's passwords.
+If someone were to get access to your database, they'd have all the passwords. _You'd_ have everyone's passwords.
 We need to encrypt the passwords.
-DataMapper supports a BCryptHash property type which is great because [bcrypt](http://en.wikipedia.org/wiki/Bcrypt) is pretty dang [secure](http://codahale.com/how-to-safely-store-a-password/).
+DataMapper supports a BCryptHash property type, which is great because [bcrypt](http://en.wikipedia.org/wiki/Bcrypt) is pretty dang [secure](http://codahale.com/how-to-safely-store-a-password/).

 Let's get started on a `User` model.
-For the rest of this section we will be building a file named `model.rb` in stages.
+For the rest of this section, we will be building a file named `model.rb` in stages.
 The first step is to install the gems we need:

     $ gem install data_mapper
     $ gem install dm-sqlite-adapter

-When installing the `data_mapper` gem `bcrypt-ruby` is installed as a dependency.
+When installing the `data_mapper`, `bcrypt-ruby` gem is installed as a dependency.

 *Note: you may need to run the above gem commands with `sudo` if you are not using [rvm](http://rvm.io).*

-Open up (or create) a file named model.rb and require the gems and set up DataMapper:
+Open up (or create) a file named `model.rb`, `require` the gems, and set up DataMapper:

 ###### /model.rb
 ~~~ruby